 When a White House internship changed his mind about working in law, JD decided to complete a PhD in communication.
 His research on how social networks were being built and maintained in "this new thing called the internet" tied nicely with a job as employee number 26 at a small web content management company.

-Quickly, that company grew to have one of the largest technology IPOs of its time (surpassed in size only when Google went public), and JD was hooked on rapid growth.
+That company was eventually acquired by Vignette – a web content management company that had one of the largest public market valuations of the time at $9 billion (a milestone surpassed only when Google went public), and JD was hooked on rapid growth.

-He went on to take progressive leadership roles at organizations seeking sales transformations - whether that be strong increases in revenue, preparation for merger, acquisition, or IPO.
+Eager to repeat that experience, JD built a career with a series of progressive leadership roles at international organizations seeking sales transformations – whether that be strong increases in revenue, preparation for merger, acquisition, or IPO.

 His career has included roles at LexisNexis, West Monroe Partners, Workplace Systems, and BravoSolution -- backed by or exiting to private equity firms including Lloyds Development Capital, Insight Partners, Accel-KKR, and Thoma Bravo.

 Currently, he is Chief Revenue Officer at Kantata, an Accel-KKR-backed investment that provides purpose-built SaaS solutions for professional and embedded service organizations.
 He joined following a nearly five year run leading the "SMarketing Team" at Motus - who enjoyed rapid ARR growth, strong EBITDA margins, net retention over 100% and high levels of customer satisfaction under his leadership.